 Jim is a retired software/electrical engineer who enjoys the outdoors.
 He likes to challenge himself with creative projects at home.

-The yoke, decks, seats, inner and outer gunnels can add a fair amount of weight to your canoe.
-Traditionally they are made from a dense hardwood such as ash and are fairly thick.
-The yoke, decks and gunnels helps the hull retain its shape give it some stiffness.
+For the canoe, the yoke, decks, seats, and inner and outer gunnels can add a fair amount of weight to your canoe.
+The yoke, decks, and gunnels also help the hull retain its shape give it some stiffness.
+Traditionally, they are made from a dense hardwood such as ash and are fairly thick.

 On my first canoe I made the outer and inner gunnels out of 7/8” X ¾” cherry.
 To get pieces long enough I had to scarf joint (a butt joint cut at a sharp angle) two pieces together.
 The inner gunnel was cut using a router with scuppers which are basically slots in the gunnel next to the hull to allow water to drain when it is turned upside down.

 On this canoe—the one I wrote about in "Building a Cedar-Strip Canoe: The Basics"—I did something different.
 See the photos below.
 The outer gunnel was 5/8” X ¾” maple, scarf jointed.
 A rounded slot about 1/8” deep and 1/4” wide was routed on the back side.
 The top side of the gunnel was rounded over with a ¼” round over bit and the bottom side with a ¾” round over bit.

 The inner gunnel was laminated from 3/8” X 3/4” X 16 ft. yellow pine, ¼” X ¾” maple sections added in the seat and yoke areas for extra support, and ¼” X ¾” X 4” spacers made of cedar and separated by about 3 inches to form the scupper slots.
 All the wood for the inner gunnel was glued together with thickened epoxy.